CompuTec/computec-docs/docs/processforce/troubleshooting/sap-business-one-sp2308.md

 # SAP Business One SP2308

-There are two known issues with the SAP Business One FP 2308 that are planned to be fixed in the next ProcessForce release.
+There are two known issues with the SAP Business One FP 2308 that are planned to be fixed in the next CompuTec ProcessForce release.
 For now we offer the following workarounds.

 ---

-## Cannot open any ProcessForce form
+## Cannot open any CompuTec ProcessForce form

 1. Open Notepad (or any other text editor) as administrator.
 2. Open the following file: C:\Program Files\sap\SAP Business One DI API\Conf\b1-local-machine.xml.